RoCoBo44/Wiggle-GAN/README.md

 <img src="/git_images/Architectures/general_solution.png" />

-To achieve greater results we implemented a Wasserstein Generative Adversarial Network (WGAN) with Consisty Regularization and a L1 loss between the false image and expected one.
+To achieve greater results we implemented a Wasserstein Generative Adversarial Network (WGAN) with Consistency Regularization (CR) and a L1 loss between the false image and expected one.
 The final loss can be seen in the image below:

 <img src="/git_images/Losses/big_loss.png" />